Motivic Tambara Functors: Naive Motivic Tambara functors

-The condition that $M$ is a sheaf just means that the canonical map $M(X \coprod Y) \to M(X) \times M(Y)$ is an isomorphism, and that $M(\emptyset) = *$.
+The product preservation condition just means that the canonical map $M(X \coprod Y) \to M(X) \times M(Y)$ is an isomorphism, and that $M(\emptyset) = *$; equivalently $M$ is a sheaf in the Zariski topology.
 By considering transfer and norm along $X \coprod X \to X$, the set $M(X)$ acquires two binary operations $+$ and $\times$.
 Considering $t: \emptyset \to X$, we have elements $0 = tr_t(*)$ and $1 = N_t(*)$ which are units for the two binary operations.
 By condition (3), $\times$ distributes over $+$.
 Consequently, $M$ is canonically a sheaf of semirings.
 As before, the conditions imply that $f^*$ is a homomorphism of semirings, $tr_f$ is a homomorphism of additive monoids, and $N_f$ is a homomorphism of multiplicative monoids.

 Let us note the following consequence of the axioms.